-Measure Weight Weight Target Weigh Weighted Outcome ome Why this metric is appropriate Achievement comments Financial 20% UPAT \$20.5m Not met Met Exceeded UPAT & NPAT targets provide alignment to the Group's financial performance.
-FY25 UPAT of \$23.8m exceeds target by 16% investment in the business to drive a scalable operating platform and continued growth.
-NPAT \$15.9m Not met Met Exceeded \$20.5m UPAT target represents an 11% increase on FY24 actual.
-FY25 NPAT of \$19.9m exceeds target by 25% Cost to income ratio <75% Not met Met Exceeded Metric reflects goal of achieving improved operating leverage as the business scales Cost to income ratio of 71.4% better than target by 3.6ppts \$750m net flows Not met Met Exceeded Growth and scale will benefit our customers through lower fees and better products and service.
+Measure Weight Target Weigh Weighted Outcome ome Why this metric is appropriate Achievement comments Financial 20% UPAT \$20.5m Not met Met Exceeded UPAT & NPAT targets provide alignment to the Group's financial performance.
+FY25 UPAT of \$23.8m exceeds target by 16% The targets set reflect further strategic investment in the business to drive a scalable operating platform and continued growth.
+NPAT \$15.9m Not met Met Exceeded \$20.5m UPAT target represents an 11% FY25 NPAT of \$19.9m exceeds target by 25% iliciease oli r 124 actual.
+Cost to income ratio <75% Not met Met Exceeded Metric reflects goal of achieving improved operating leverage as the Cost to income ratio of 71.4% better than target by 3.6ppts business scales \$750m net flows Not met Met Exceeded Growth and scale will benefit our customers through lower fees and Organic net flows of \$593m is 21% below target of \$750m • better products and service.
 It also allows us to deliver greater social and environmental impact.
-Organic net flows of \$593m is 21% below target of \$750m Business Transformation 20% Delivery of key transformational projects: 1.
-Consolidation of super administration - transition from Mercer to Grow Inc with planned UPAT delta realised 2.
-Custodian migration completed with planned UPAT delta realised 3.
-Exploration and pipeline of accretive M&A including the Integration of Altius Asset Management with Not met Met Exceeded Delivery of key transformation strategic initiatives is critical to underpin the growth strategy, which will deliver improved shareholder returns.
-Transition from Mercer to GROW Inc completed in FY25 with unit cost savings realised.
-Custody transition, including unit cost savings, completed in FY25.
-Strong M&A exploration focus with Altius integration steps completed in FY25.
-Altius Asset Malagement With retention of >\$1.75b FUM
+Business Transformation 20% Delivery of key transformational projects: Transition of months of the Mornage Consolidation of super administration transition from Mercer to Grow Inc with planned UPAT delta realised to N , o 000000000000000000000000000000000000000 Delivery of key transformation strategic initiatives is critical to completed in FY25 with unit cost savings realised.
+2. Custodian migration completed with planned UPAT delta realised underpin the growth strategy, which will deliver improved shareholder Custody transition, including unit cost savings, completed in FY25.
+3. Exploration and pipeline of accretive M&A including the Integration of Altius Asset Management with retention of >\$1.75b FUM returns.
+Strong M&A exploration focus with Altius integration steps completed in FY25 & FUM retention target met.

-Measure Weight Target Weigh Weighted Outcome ome Why this metric is appropriate Achievement comments Reputation & Customer experience 10% Responsible Investment Leadership recognition • RIAA RI leader Not met M et Exceeded Provides an evidence point for our strategy of becoming a powerful influence in ethical investing.
+Measure Weight Target Weighte Weighted Outcome ıme Why this metric is appropriate Achievement comments Reputation & Customer experience 10% Responsible Investment Leadership recognition • RIAA RI leader Not met M et Exceeded Provides an evidence point for our strategy of becoming a powerful influence in ethical investing.
 Supports our brand strength and growth in customer numbers.
 AE continues to be a RIAA RI leader B Corp Leadership • Top 5% rated B Corp in Australia and NZ Not met Met Exceeded An independent certification to reflect high standards of verified social and environmental performance, accountability and transparency.
 An evidence point of our deeply ethical business.
 AE continued to be in the top 5% of Certified B Corp scores in Australia and NZ in FY25 after having achieved a record score in FY24.
 Compelling customer experience • Superannuation Customers NPS top 10 Not met Met Exceeded Customer satisfaction with product and service drives improved customer and business outcomes, improved reputation and underpins long term growth and shareholder returns.
 3rd highest NPS.
 As measured and externally benchmarked by Investment Trends in March 2025 and published in May 2025.
-People 10% Employee engagement • Top Quartile Finance Australia Not met Met Exceeded Providing a motivating and inspiring workplace and high employee engagement has been proven to drive better business outcomes for customers and shareholders.
+People 10% Employee engagement Top Quartile Finance Australia Not met Met Exceeded Providing a motivating and inspiring workplace and high employee engagement has been proven to drive better business outcomes for customers and shareholders.
 Employee engagement score of 76% was 1% below the Financial Services top quartile threshold of 77%.

-\ As at 13 July 2023, the date of our last assessment \\ Investment Trends Super Member Engagement Report 2025.
-Independent research with 23 major super funds \\\ Top quartile for Financial Services Australia.
+^{} As at 13 July 2023, the date of our last assessment Investment Trends Super Member Engagement Report 2025.
+Independent research with 23 major super funds Top quartile for Financial Services Australia.
 See: cultureamp.com/science/insights/financial-services-australia